jacopofar/phaser-adventure-engine/dependencies_reason.md

 - axios-mock-adapter: mocks axios requests for testing
 - prettier: linting and reformatting
 - json-schema-to-typescript: generates the TS types from JSONschemas

+# Python dependencies

+- jsonschema: used to validate the files from python
+- black: python code formatting